Cldfire/password-rules-checker/README.md

 cargo run path/to/password-rules.json
 ```

-This tool can also diff two quirk files of equivalent length, checking to make sure each rule for each site is semantically equivalent to each other:
+This tool can also diff two quirk files of equivalent length, checking to make sure each rule for each site is semantically equivalent in both files:

 ```
 cargo run path/to/password-rules.json --diff-against path/to/other-password-rules.json